 The actual cause of keratoconus is unclear.
 It may have a genetic, inheritable component.
-However, in many patients there are no family members with the disease.
-Similarly, most children of KC patients do not have keratoconus, but they should be checked in early adolescence for signs of KC because early treatment can prevent progression of the condition over time.
+However, in many patients, there are no family members with the disease.
+Similarly, most children of KC patients do not have keratoconus, but they should be checked in early adolescence for signs of KC because early treatment can prevent the progression of the condition over time.

 Keratoconus is typified by corneal thinning and biomechanical instability.
 This may be caused by abnormalities in the normal collagen structure of the cornea.
 Collagen is the main structural component of the cornea.
 Collagen is a molecule that typically is very strong.
 For example, it makes up most of the structure of the tendons and ligaments of your muscles and bones.
-Weakness of the corneal structure causes keratoconus and its progression over time.
+The weakness of the corneal structure causes keratoconus and its progression over time.

 Collagen lamellae (“pancakes”) create corneal superstructure

 The normal cornea is made of pancakes (or lamellae) of collagen tissue in a complex array.
 In keratoconus, the collagen lamellar architecture may be abnormal.
 A complex arrangement of these pancakes and the extracellular matrix of biologic sugars maintains optical shape and structural integrity in the normal cornea.
-Interweaving of the collagen lamellae and linkages between molecules give the cornea its strength.
+The interweaving of the collagen lamellae and linkages between molecules gives the cornea its strength.
 Around the edge of the cornea, the collagen bands change to a circular belt, providing additional support to the round corneal architecture.
 Finally, transverse-oriented lamellae insert into the front layers of the cornea (Bowman’s layer), acting as roots to further support corneal structure.
 This complex micro-organization is altered in keratoconic corneas.
 In KC, the collagen fibrils are unevenly distributed, with rearrangement of their normal conformation.
 The keratoconic cone, itself, is most affected with loss and distortion of collagen fibers.
-In addition, KC corneas show less interweaving of the collagen pancakes and decreased in the collagen anchors supporting the corneal structural shape.
+In addition, KC corneas show less interweaving of the collagen pancakes and a decrease in the collagen anchors supporting the corneal structural shape.
 These changes may allow the collagen pancakes to split and slide on one another and exacerbate KC progression.
-Because of this, it is important that you do not rub your eyes in order to avoid actual mechanical shearing of the collagen pancakes.
+Because of this, it is important that you do not rub your eyes in order to avoid the actual mechanical shearing of the collagen pancakes.

 Assessing Your Keratoconus